 Formal engagement with both communities and Aboriginal service providers must happen at the development phase of any research.
-Aboriginal communities and organisations should be involved in prioritising, designing, implementing and evaluating research.11 http://www.aihw.gov.au/uploadedFiles/ClosingTheGap/Content/Publications/2013/ctgc-rs23.pdf
+Aboriginal communities and organisations should be involved in prioritising, designing, implementing and evaluating research.

 It may be necessary to redesign methodologies to make them more focused on establishing and building relationships.
-Moreover, timeframes often underestimate what is required for thorough engagement and consideration by communities.^{9,12} http://www.aihw.gov.au/uploadedFiles/ClosingTheGap/Content/Publications/2013/ctgc-ip5.pdf
+Moreover, timeframes often underestimate what is required for thorough engagement and consideration by communities.